gavyn-ezell/startgg-project/README.md

 Site/dashboard for avid SSBU tournament watchers and fans.
-Allows fans to have a personalized dashboard, showing card summaries of their favorite players, with information such as recent results, and upcoming tournaments.
-Users can then set up a notification system for current players on their dashboard, where they are notified when an upcoming tournament with that respective player starts.
+Allows fans to have a personalized dashboard, showing card summaries of their favorite players, with information such as recent results, and upcoming tournaments

-> :warning: **Still a work in progress**: Functionality still in progress, more to come!
+> :wrench: **Upcoming Feature**
+> 1. Notification System for you favorite players